abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 application of our mindfulness and contemplative living.

 It is quite essential in the practice to bring that investigation into the mind, so that the mind is seeded or primed.
-Last night at tea time we were talking about a video used to demonstrate a psychological phenomenon.
+Yesterday evening at teatime, we were talking about a video used to demonstrate a psychological phenomenon.
 It shows a circle of people passing two basketballs around.
 Some people in the group are wearing black and the others are wearing white.
 One ball is being passed between the players wearing black and the other ball is being passed between the players wearing white.
 The people viewing the video are told to keep track of the number of times the ball gets passed between the players wearing white.
 As a result, viewers focus on the players in white shirts and the ball to the exclusion of most everything else.
 So when somebody in the video dressed in a gorilla suit walks through the group of people throwing the basketballs, beats his chest, and walks off, most people don’t even notice!

 That’s because the mind was primed to focus in a particular way—a way that produced an overall state of heedlessness.
 But if we prime the mind